EvolveBeyond/EVOX/CONTRIBUTING.md

-# Contributing to Evox
+# Contributing to EVOX v0.1.2-beta

 Welcome!
-We're excited that you're interested in contributing to Evox.
-This document provides guidelines and information to help you get started.
+We're excited that you're interested in contributing to EVOX.
+This document provides guidelines and information to help you get started with the **v0.1.2-beta** release, optimized for **Python 3.13+**.

 ## Code of Conduct